mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Controlled editing

 The `editRowsModel` prop lets you control the editing state.
-You can handle the `onEditRowModelChange` callback to control the `GridEditRowsModel` state.
+You can handle the `onEditRowsModelChange` callback to control the `GridEditRowsModel` state.

-{{"demo": "pages/components/data-grid/editing/EditRowModelControlGrid.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "pages/components/data-grid/editing/EditRowsModelControlGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Column with valueGetter